smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/napl-grid-maintenance-assistant.rst

 This assistant is built from two Smarter resources working together:

 **Plugin**
-   A Plugin connects a Smarter llm_client to an external data source.
+   A Plugin connects a Smarter llmclient to an external data source.
 In this case, the plugin wraps the NAPL Equipment API so that Claude can call it as a tool.
 When a technician asks *"What's the maintenance history on transformer T-447?"*, Claude decides to invoke the plugin, passes the